Five ways to slash your salt intake

 To refresh your memories from high school biology days: wherever salt goes, water will follow.
 So, a diet high in salt has been shown to increase blood pressure via this mechanism, as the extra salt in the blood vessels is escorted by additional water.
 This causes additional strain on your heart to effectively pump the blood around the body.
 Reducing salt in your diet can ease the pressure on your blood vessels and reduce the load on the heart.
 You can lower your salt intake by learning to become a savvy shopper, choosing fresh foods, experimenting with different herbs and spices to find flavour combinations that delight.
 Let’s see how that looks in practice.

 Much of the salt we eat is from packaged and processed foods – almost 75% to be exact.
 Minimising our reliance on certain packaged foods will likely reduce our overall sodium intake.
-By all means, continue to eat whole grain breads and cereals as well tinned legumes and canned fish, but reduce your overall consumption of chips, pretzels, processed meats etc. Instead, maximise your intake of fresh fruit and vegetables, lean meats and protein alternatives as well as whole grains.
+By all means, continue to eat whole grain bread and cereals as well as tinned legumes and canned fish, but reduce your overall consumption of chips, pretzels, processed meats etc. Instead, maximise your intake of fresh fruit and vegetables, lean meats and protein alternatives as well as whole grains.

 Know your labels